-The department has proposed curricula for a majors in neuroscience through the Center for Interdisciplinary Studies.
-Once they are approved, you may apply for the major.
+The major in neuroscience is available through the Center for Interdisciplinary Studies (CIS).
+You may apply for the major through CIS.

-The neuroscience major introduces you to a field of science that has experienced an explosion of information and technological innovation.
-The major provides you with an opportunity to explore another dimension of our humanity–the biological substrate of all our moral and mental faculties.
+The curriculum development efforts align with recommendations from the Faculty for Undergraduate Neuroscience.
+This major introduces you to a field of science that has experienced an explosion of information and technological innovation and provides you with an opportunity to explore the biological substrate of all our moral and mental faculties.

 As a neuroscience student, you'll have a variety of career paths available to you, including neuroscience research and education, medicine, law, clinical neuropsychology, physical therapy, drug rehabilitation, pharmaceutical or biomedical marketing, journalism, computer science, and K-12 education.

-Acceptance of the proposal comes when the director, advisers, and a member of the CIS Faculty Advisory Committee agree that the proposal is meritorious.
-When you major through the CIS, you are expected to satisfy all college graduation requirements.
+Acceptance of the proposal is contingent upon agreement among the director, advisers, and a member of the CIS Faculty Advisory Committee that the proposal is meritorious.
+When you major through CIS, you are expected to satisfy all college graduation requirements.
 The director certifies the satisfactory completion of each student's major.

 A CIS major consists of 10 courses, at least five of which must be at or above the 300 level, plus the two fall and spring thesis courses.